fpereiro/dale/README.md

 `dale.fil` takes three arguments: a `value`, a `filtered_value` (which can be anything) and a `function`.

-`dale.fil` always returns an array, with less or the same amount of elements as those contained in the `value.
+`dale.fil` always returns an array, with less or the same amount of elements as those contained in the `value`.
 This function represents a middle ground between `dale.do` (which returns as many elements as included in the `value`) and `dale.stop_on`, which always returns one element.

 *Examples:*